Don’t Be Fooled! Here We Will Bust Some Of The Typical Food Truck Myths

 6. Food Trucks Compete Unfairly With Restaurants

 Disgruntled restaurant owners most commonly complain about food truck operators having relatively low costs.
-However, owning a food truck comes with many expenses, some of which restaurant owners don’t have such as licenses, permits, truck maintenance, fuel, storage and sometimes an additional commercial kitchen.
-The costs all add up!!
+However, owning a food truck comes with its own expenses, some of which restaurant owners don’t have, such as licenses, permits, truck maintenance, fuel, storage and sometimes an additional commercial kitchen.